 It’s solid advice.
 The last time a numerical conundrum like this occurred was in 1919, 101 years ago.

-As referenced in previous blog posts, fraudsters will look for any weaknesses to exploited – – and the date field is the perfect opportunity to commit fraud.
+As referenced in previous blog posts, fraudsters will look for any weaknesses to be exploited – and the date field is the perfect opportunity to commit fraud.
 Alterations to the date field can vastly affect check payments and to prevent this type of fraud, banks should deploy an image analysis solution that validates date out-of-range in order to keep fraudsters from accessing customer’s funds.

 This blog contains forward-looking statements.
 For more information, click here.